Dynamite (1929 film): Plot

-The next day, while shopping at the local store, Cynthia buys a gift for a young boy.
+The next day, while shopping, Cynthia buys a gift for a young boy.
 His mother objects, but the child runs away with his present and is hurt in a traffic accident.
 The doctor says that only a brain specialist in the city can save him, but the boy only has hours to live.
 Cynthia breaks into the tool shed, speeds away in her car and returns with the specialist.
 The child is saved.

-Hagon returns from work to find the door of his tool shed demolished and learns that Cynthia withdrew $2,000 from the bank (to pay the specialist).
+Hagon returns from work to find the door of his shed demolished and learns that Cynthia withdrew $2,000 from the bank (to pay the specialist).
 He assumes that she got tired of his way of life and went to see Roger.
 When Hagon demands an explanation, Cynthia is too disheartened to reply.
 She telephones Roger to come for her.
 However, the child's mother tells Hagon what Cynthia has done.

 When Roger shows up, he insists on seeing Hagon before leaving.
 They go down into the mine to find him.
 A cave-in traps the trio with only fifteen minutes worth of air.
 Hagon finally confesses he loves Cynthia.
 Then he realizes there is a way out.
 He quickly packs a stick of dynamite into a wall; there is another chamber on the other side with enough air to sustain them until they can be rescued.
 However, without a fuse cap, someone will have to strike the dynamite with a sledgehammer to set it off.
-After arguing, the two men toss a coin for the privilege.
+The two men toss a coin for the privilege.
 Roger "wins", but Hagon wrestles the sledgehammer away from him.
 After Cynthia whispers something to Roger, he tells Hagon that Cynthia wants to say goodbye to him.
-When Hagon goes to Cynthia, he asks her to get on with saying what she needs to say.
-Confused, she reveals that she said she loves Hagon.
-With the two safely out of the way, Roger sets off the dynamite and is blown to pieces.
-As Hagon carries Cynthia into the opened chamber, he tells her that he was wrong about Roger - that he was a brave man after all.
+Hagon asks Cynthia to say what she needs to say.
+Confused, she reveals that she said she loves him.
+With the two safely out of the way, Roger detonates the dynamite and is killed.
+As Hagon carries Cynthia into the opened chamber, he tells her that he was wrong about Roger.